Year 11 GCSE Exams – Key Information

 • Morning exams: Arrive at 9.00am for a 9.15am start

-If arriving at school outside the usual morning time, please use the main front gate only – all other gates will be locked for site safety.
+If you are leaving after a morning exam you must use the main front gate only – all other gates will be locked for site safety.

 • Your personal exam timetable is on EduLink in the Exams section